hashicorp/vagrant/website/source/docs/cli/cloud.html.md

 created_at:           2018-07-25T17:53:04.340Z
 updated_at:           2018-07-25T18:01:10.665Z
 short_description:    Download me!
-description_markdown: A reall cool box to download and use
+description_markdown: A really cool box to download and use
 current_version:      1.0.0
 providers:            virtualbox
 ```